 1933(29th of Iyar, 5693): Louis Schloss, a Jewish lawyer was murdered in Dachau.

 1934: Ernest Peixotto of the Fontainebleau School arrived in New York after having crossed the Atlantic Ocean on the same liner that carried the chairman of the board of the French Line.
 Peixotto reported that he had offered American student of the Fontainebleau School of Fine Arts the honor of decorating one of the cabins on the Normandie, the largest ship in the world which is now under construction.

-1936: The Jewish Auxiliary Police, "Ghaffirs", is established to guard Jewish settlements and rural roads.
+1936: The Jewish Auxiliary Police, "Ghaffirs", was established to guard Jewish settlements and rural roads.

 1936: The body of thirty-six year old Jacob Rasili, a laborer belonging to the Jewish Federation of Labor, was found this morning near the Hebrew University library and the doctors reported he had been murdered when “he had been struck on the head with a heavy cane or iron bar.”

 1936: It was reported today that Governor Lehman has contributed $3,500 to the United Palestine Appeal and that Maurice Levin and his half-brother J.M.
 Kaplan have contributed $50,000 to the same cause.